Nesvilab/MSFragger/tutorial_fragpipe_pasef.md

 #### Set quantification
 In the 'Report' tab,
 1. Select 'Generate report' to output tab-delimited tables of the search results.
 2. Select 'Run Quantification' to perform label-free quantification if desired.
-Make sure 'IMQuant' is selected.
+Make sure 'IonQuant' is selected.
 Boundaries for 3D LC-IM-MS feature detection can optionally be set here, we recommend using the defaults.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_pasef_6.png)